Pre and Post Internet Era

 In the good old days before the advent of the Internet, any communication that one had with one’s doctor was face to face or once in a while on the telephone.
 The good thing about that was that the interaction was face to face and there was the famed personal touch to boast about.
 But what was also true was the fact that most doctors were harried for time and apart from a perfunctory nod here and there weren’t really engaged with the patients in what may be called a meaningful age.

-The advents of the digital age has changed all that and how.
-Not only are the patients these days better informed and more involved in their own treatment, they are quite demanding too and unlike in the past expect their doctors to be forthcoming and upfront in their interactions.
+The advents of the digital age have changed all that and how.
+Not only are the patients these days better informed and more involved in their own treatment, but they are also quite demanding too and unlike in the past expect their doctors to be forthcoming and upfront in their interactions.
 Gone are the days when doctors were God and patients mere supplicants.

 Medical Profession Wakes Up To the Importance of Communicating With The Patient

-The medical profession realizes this and not only are doctors being taught communication in their curricula, they are encouraged to use modern means of communication like emails, text and social media to communicate with their patients.
-The way things are these days almost 70% of the patients carry out research on the Internet, either before their meeting with a doctor or afterwards.
+The medical profession realizes this and not only are doctors being taught communication in their curricula, but they are also encouraged to use modern means of communication like emails, text and social media to communicate with their patients.
+The way things are these days almost 70% of the patients carry out research on the Internet, either before their meeting with a doctor or afterward.